Application of precise surveying techniques. Network analysis and adjustment.

 |Teaching period||1st Non standard period (30 October 2023 - 22 November 2023) (On campus)|

 |International Tuition Fees||Tuition Fees for international students are elsewhere on this website.|

 - Pre or Corequisite

 - (SURV 301 and SURV 302) or (SURV 311 and SURV 312)

 - This paper requires an understanding of least square adjustments and survey maths.

 - A four-week, intensive field camp that applies the concepts and theories taught in SURV 301 and SURV 302 relating to precise survey control techniques and the advanced methods of data analysis and least-squares adjustment.

 - Learning Outcomes

-- Be able to use the survey equipment used for precise observations (eg GPS, Total Station, Precise Level)
+- Be able to use the survey equipment used for precise observations (eg GNSS, Total Station, Precise Level)